 Part 2: A Better Way to Remove Background Audio Noise With One-Click After Recording

 Audacity doesn't offer any video editing features and you can only use to edit audio files.
-Removing background audio noises after recording with a software like Filmora scrn is a better option since it enables you to edit audio and video files in the same project.
+Removing background audio noises after recording with a software program like Filmora video editor is a better option since it enables you to edit audio and video files in the same project.

-Import the video file into Filmora Scrn's video editor and place the file on the timeline.
+Import the video file into Filmora video editor and place the file on the timeline.
 Select the audio file and head over to the Audio menu on the left side of the screen.
-Make sure that the Enable checkbox, in the Denoise menu is marked and then proceed to select Low, Mid or High value.
+Make sure that the Enable checkbox, in the Denoise menu is marked and then proceed to select Weak, Mid or Strong value.
 You can play the video and hear if the background noises have been removed.
 If the audio track has too much noise, you can use the Mute option or you can detach the audio file from the video file and delete it.
-That's how easy it is to remove background noises with Wondershare's Filmora Scrn.
+That's how easy it is to remove background noises with Wondershare Filmora.

 Regardless of the type of video you are creating, having crystal clear audio is equally important as producing sharp, high-resolution videos.
 Video clips that have a great soundtrack are more likely to be a success on social media, which is why you should do everything in your power to create videos that don't contain any of the unpleasant noises you might have accidentally captured during a screen recording session.

 Max Wales is a writer and a lover of all things video.

 Have you been bothered by the annoying background noises in your video?
 Don't worry.
 Here is a tip for you to easily remove or replace background noise from the video.
 In this article, we will offer three.